 What luggage do I need?

 We send you a list of suggested items for the tour which varies depending on weather and time of year.
-If you are travelling on the overnight ferry from Hull we suggest you bring an overnight bag which saves you from taking your luggage into the small cabins.
+If you are travelling on the overnight ferry we suggest you bring an overnight bag which saves you from taking your luggage into the small cabins.

 What our customers think